This section provides comprehensive, step-by-step instructions for configuring and using tools from the Tools module.

 Step 6: Write Your Custom Function Logic

 Custom Functions support a curated set of Python libraries for data processing, cloud integration, and business logic implementation.
 These libraries are pre-installed and ready to use—simply import them using standard Python syntax at the beginning of your function code (e.g., import pandas as pd).
+Supported Libraries

 The following table lists all available Python packages: